-The rides and glades are very important parts of the reserve, linking open woodland areas to freshly cut coppice and in summer attracts woodland butterflies including white admiral and silver-washed fritillary.
+The rides and glades are very important parts of the reserve, linking open woodland areas to freshly cut coppice and in summer attracting woodland butterflies including White Admiral and Silver-washed Fritillary.

-Part of the reserve is managed far less intensively and it is here that we see unusual and rare lichens, good populations of dormice and the wild daffodils that bloom every spring – we have about two million wild daffodils on the reserve.
+Part of the reserve is managed far less intensively and it is here that we see unusual and rare lichens, good populations of Hazel Dormice and the Wild Daffodils that bloom every spring – we have about two million Wild Daffodils on the reserve.